mahozad/wavy-slider/assets/README.md

 5. Saved the output in a *file.arf* file
 6. Loaded the *file.arf* into AutoMouse using its *Load* button
 7. Clicked AutoMouse *Replay* button
-8. Took the video with Bandicam
+8. Took the video with https://github.com/mmozeiko/wcap or Bandicam
 9. Converted the video to GIF using FFmpeg (https://superuser.com/q/556029):
     ```shell
     ffmpeg \